 Each Sunday afternoon, colourful citrus fruit floats parade along the pebbly beachfront of Promenade du Soleil, accompanied by dancers, folk bands, fanfare and confetti.

-In 2023 the daytime parade takes place on Sundays, 12 – 19 – 26 February, from 2.30 to 4 pm along the Promenade du Soleil.
+In 2024, the daytime parade occurs on Sundays, the 18th, 25th of February and 3rd of March, from 2.30 to 4 pm along the Promenade du Soleil.
 Buy your tickets here.

 The night-time Parades